Dreambound

 A Patient Care Technician (PCT) assists with essential patient care tasks in various healthcare settings.
 They monitor vital signs, help with personal hygiene, collect specimens for tests, and provide support to nurses and other healthcare professionals.
 PCTs play a crucial role in ensuring patients receive compassionate and efficient care.

-How long does it take to become a patient care technician?
+How long does it take to become a PCT in Texas?

 Becoming a Patient Care Technician typically takes between 4 to 12 weeks.
 This duration includes completing a state-approved training program and passing the certification exam.
 The exact time frame can vary depending on the program's length and your personal pace in completing the coursework.